-This is the limit beyond which external borrowing is not normally expected to exceed.
+This is the limit which external borrowing is not normally expected to exceed.
 In most cases this would link directly to the authority's plans for capital expenditure, its estimates for CFR and its estimate of cashflow requirements for the year for all purposes.
 It is not currently expected that the Council will need to borrow, this limit represents a contingency should the need arise.

-As the council already has a loan of £6.0m and a £1.5m loan from the LEP; current budget indications are that there may be a need to borrow for other capital purposes in the next three years, it would be prudent to set the operational boundary at £25 million for 2018/19.
+As the council already has loan of £7.5m from the LEP, there are no plans to borrow for other capital purposes in the next three years; it would be prudent to set the operational boundary at £15m to allow scope for additional borrowing should it be required to fulfil the Council's objectives to optimise returns on investments or to allow the Council to manage its cash-flow.

-Operational Boundary 2018/19 2019/20 2020/21
+Operational Boundary 2016/17 2017/18 2018/19 2019/20

-Estimate Estimate Estimate
+Estimate Estimate Estimate Estimate

-Borrowing £25m £30m £35m
+Borrowing £25m £25m £20m £20m